 Whether you create your website yourself or hire a professional, you need to decide on a design that portrays what your music is all about.

 The same goes with any other style of music.
-So, it’s important to spend time considering the colour scheme, fonts and overall look of your website, before you even begin building it.
+So, it’s important to spend time considering the color scheme, fonts and overall look of your website, before you even begin building it.

 This is also a great opportunity to create something that stands out from other music websites.
 A lot of artist websites look and operate the same way.
 So, if you can create something that’s different while still being intuitive, you’ll grab your visitor’s attention.